 Enjoy a stand up desk?

 For years I've dreamed of having a drafting table in the apartment but was unwilling to sacrifice living space.
 This project allows for a drafting table to be installed anywhere - even over an existing desk.
-The Sketchup rendering is from an old apartment and doesn't match the installation but shows the intention.
+The Sketchup rendering is from an old apartment and doesn't match the installation but shows the design intent

 Step 1: Tools and Materials